 The NDA is signed to keep protected data and trade secrets safe in a competitive market.
 At Async Labs, we are very cautious about conflicts of interest and data confidentiality.

-Since NDA contracts are a way of storing confidential information provided to another party, all for business purposes, violating them gives the owner of confidential information a legal basis for a lawsuit for violating the NDA contract provisions.
+NDA contracts are a way of storing confidential information provided to another party, all for business purposes.
+Violating them gives the owner of confidential information a legal basis for a lawsuit for violating the NDA contract provisions.

 Violation of the NDA contract leads to a liability for damages for the party who violated the contractual provisions.